medibloc/panacea-core/.gitbook/resources/incentivized-testnet.md

 This program is for validators to be onboarded to the process how to set up nodes and participate in block provisions.

-## Timeline
+## Timeline (can be changed)

-*To be determined soon*
+- From late May to late June: Operate the Testnet

-- 10th May ~ 11th June: Operate the Testnet
+- Mid-June: Upgrade the Mainnet
-- Mid-June: Upgrade the Mainnet + Validator Joining
+- 29th June: Validator Joining

 ## Environment